 Dream season ends for FAU in 72-71 Final Four loss to Aztecs

-The out-of-nowhere team’s first trip to college basketball’s biggest stage ended in excruciating fashion Saturday night, with San Diego State players almost running the Owls over as they flooded off the bench and swarmed the court to celebrate Lamont Butler’s jumper at the buzzer that gave the Aztecs a 72-71 victory.
+HOUSTON (AP) FAU’s debut at the Final Four ended in the most excruciating manner imaginable.

-The Owls made school history by getting here, only to walk off the court as part of history.
+The Owls led for the last 27 minutes, 25 seconds of Saturday night’s game against San Diego State, only to watch their dream of a title become a nightmare when Lamont Butler’s jumper went through the net at the buzzer to give the Aztecs a 72-71 victory.

-This was the first Final Four buzzer-beater in which the losing team was winning before the shot.
+The Owls made school history by getting here, only to walk off the court in shock as the Aztecs bounced around in celebration.

 “I was in shock when the buzzer went off,” said FAU’s Nick Boyd.